MostafaAmr45/MostafaAmr/README.md

 Hello!
 My name is Mostafa Amr.
 I am 21 years old and I study engineering at Cairo University.
 My department is systems and biomedical and I'm very interested in `software engineering` specially in the embedded systems field.
-My dream is to start a career in the software engineering field whether it’s in the embedded systems field or in the mobile application field (yeah, not the web development field.
-Not my type :D).
+My dream is to start a career in the software engineering field whether it’s in the embedded systems field or in the mobile application field *yeah, not the web development field.
+Not my type :D*

 ===========================================

 ## Skills
-**Programming languages:** `C, C++, Matlab, Python, Latex.` **Tools:** `Arduino, Code blocks, Microsoft office, Proteus, and Visual Studio.` **Languages:** English, Arabic.
+**Programming languages:** `C, C++, Matlab, Python, Latex.`
+**Tools:** `Arduino, Code blocks, Microsoft office, Proteus, and Visual Studio.`
+**Languages:** English, Arabic.

 ===========================================

  ## Experience
 * Embedded systems participant at IEEE CUSB
 * 6 months embedded  systems diploma at Alemny academy

 ===========================================